 The shape of the Earth is not a great controversy of our time.
 Ask a room full of people whether the Earth is round and chances are most of them will say yes – unless your chosen room is hosting a Flat Earth Society meetup.
 Thanks to the internet’s special power of bringing people with similar interests together, the archaic idea that the Earth is a flat plane rather than a spinning ball has seen a resurgence in recent years.
 The community that promotes this idea was the subject of the acclaimed 2018 documentary film Behind the Curve, recently released on Netflix.

-Behind the Curve, being more about the people who believe in the Flat Earth, makes some small effort to take the idea of the earth being flat as a reasonable theory by chronicling a couple of Flat Earthers' experiments aimed at verifying rotation and curvature respectively, but it’s obvious what the film’s stance is.
-Both experiments are portrayed in the documentary as proving the mainstream scientific consensus – that the earth rotates and is round – but this interpretation is disputed by the experiments' practitioners and the society itself.
+Behind the Curve, being more about the people who believe in the Flat Earth than the theory itself, makes some small effort to take the idea of the earth being flat as a reasonable supposition by chronicling a couple of Flat Earthers’ experiments aimed at verifying rotation and curvature respectively, but it’s obvious what the film’s stance is.
+Both experiments are portrayed in the documentary as proving the mainstream scientific consensus – that the earth rotates and is round – but this interpretation is disputed by the experiments’ practitioners and the society itself.

 But then, of course they would say that.
 The documentary’s not-so-subtle subtext is that the Flat Earth community gives its members such a vital sense of belonging and importance that it’s impossible for them to actually change their beliefs.
 The main subject of the documentary, Mark Sargent, is an average, unremarkable middle-aged man who lives with his mother.
 Being a spokesman for the Flat Earth movement has given him a level of importance and celebrity orders of magnitude greater than anything he’d previously achieved in his life; he wears a different Flat Earth t-shirt in every scene and drives a car with an ITSFLAT numberplate.
 That, and his involvement has netted him a “symbiotic” relationship with a woman (Patricia Steere) who would probably otherwise be out of his league.
 Would he really forgo all that in the face of mere evidence?
 You can’t just abandon your identity.